 He is the author of Forged in Crisis: India and the United States Since 1947 (published in the U.K. by Hurst, in 2013, and in the U.S. and South Asia by Oxford University Press and Harper Collins, respectively, in 2014).
 He is the editor of War and Peace in Contemporary India (published in the U.K. by Routledge).
-His research has been published in scholarly journals such as International History Review, Diplomacy and Statecraft, Journal of Strategic Studies, International Affairs, the RUSI Journal, Defense Studies, and other academic and policy-focused journals.
-He is an occasional commentator on issues of public policy in the media.
+His research has been published in scholarly journals like International History Review, Diplomacy and Statecraft, Journal of Strategic Studies, International Affairs, RUSI Journal, India Review, Defense Studies, along with other academic and policy-focused journals.
+He is also an occasional commentator on issues of public policy in the media.

-He has served as a lecturer and a senior lecturer at the Department of War Studies and the India Institute at King’s College London (currently on research leave).
-In addition, he is the founding director of the U.K. Foreign, Commonwealth, and Development Office's (FCDO) Diplomatic Academy for South Asia at King’s College London.
+He has served as a lecturer and a senior lecturer at the Department of War Studies at King’s College London from 2009 to 2022 (on leave since 2018).
+In 2012, he established the U.K. Foreign, Commonwealth, and Development Office's (FCDO) Diplomatic Academy for South Asia at King’s College London.
 He has served as its founding director from 2013 to 2022.
 He is also a visiting professor of international relations at Ashoka University, New Delhi.
 He previously taught at the U.K. Joint Services Command and Staff College.
 He holds a PhD in War Studies from King’s College London.

 Forged in Crisis looks at a series of crises that had far-reaching effects on the bilateral relationship between India and the United States.
 The book details the historical contours of the relationship, while providing a fresh perspective on the foreign policies undertaken by various Indian administrations, namely those of Prime Ministers Jawaharlal Nehru, Indira Gandhi, Atal Bihari Vajpayee, and Manmohan Singh.
 The book prompts a re-evaluation India’s foreign policy record, particularly non-alignment.